Pillars of the Rails Monitoring Stack: 2018 Edition

 - Track Apache/Nginx throughput and response times

 The standby is Nagios.
 However, out of any open source monitoring solution I've mentioned in this post, I'd say Nagios is the most difficult to install, use, and maintain.
 If you go the open source path, I'd suggest trying Sensu.

 Paid services often combine a couple useful services together.
-For example, when you use Scout, you also get StatsD and AWS monitoring.
+For example, when you use Pingdom Server Monitor, you also get StatsD and AWS monitoring.
 For many open source tools, you need to combine several unrelated pieces of software together to do charts, monitoring, alerting, and custom metrics.
 This makes monitoring more brittle.

-Besides Scout, Datadog is another common option.
+Besides Pingdom Server Monitor, Datadog is another common option.
 Pricing is around $15/server/mo.